 Another reason that made me confident was the support of such a famous and important oenologist, that's why I was able to concentrate my efforts on working in the vineyards, on extreme harvests, a near-maniacal quality selection of the fruit, and on experimenting with old fashioned winemaking methods.

 The first thing we did was to begin identifying the grape varieties that merited recovery and propagation using small-scale harvesting and micro-vinifications.
-In my vineyards most of the operations are performed manually, following organics and biodynamics techniques and meticulously respecting the phases of the moon.
+In my vineyards most of the operations are performed by hand, following organics and biodynamics techniques and meticulously respecting the phases of the moon.

 One of the most important factor for the success of the project is my continuous presence in the vineyard, monitoring constantly the progress of the vines growth cycle.

 After eleven months of hard work, in just 12-15 days, with fingers crossed that the good weather holds, we must carry out the quality-selection harvests and bring only the best clusters in the cellar for vinification.